SayedShaun/Bangla-Text-Classification/README.md

 # Bangla Text Classification using PyTorch

-This repository contains code for a text classification project tailored to analyze Bangla language text.
+This repository contains code for a text classification project to analyze Bangla language text.

 ## Contents